A Greenwich Peninsula Walk

 The East Greenwich (Carnegie) Library was built in 1905.
 The former fire station of 1902 is now a hotel.
 Opposite is Angerstein Hotel

-Go alongside Filmworks, across Bugsby's Way and continue ahead.
+Go alongside the cinema, across Bugsby's Way and continue ahead.
 Walk across Southern Park bearing left to steps.
 These go up to a path - take this to the left.
 Go through the gate along the Outer Boardwalk to the Gatehouse.
 Option to explore the Ecology Park (generally open Wed - Sun 10-5).

 The Ecology Park has seven main habitats: lakes, marsh, shingle beach, shallow pools, wildflower meadow, willow beds and alder carr.
 There are bird hides, wildlife displays and children's activities.

-From the Gatehouse take Thames Path northwards going left at next road (John Harrison Way).
-Go right through Central Park between West and East Parkside.
+Continue northwards through Central Park between West and East Parkside.

 There are views of Trinity Buoy Wharf and the entrance to the River Lea, Blackwall Yard and Reuters.
 The Meridian Line is marked.

-Continue along the Thames Path
+Continue along the Thames Path following any signposted diversions

 This is an area of industrial sites including Victoria Deep Water Terminal, Primrose Wharf, Amylum, Alcatel (formerly STC), Enderby Wharf, Piper's Yard and Lovells.
 At Ballast Quay is the former Harbour Master's Office (1855-1890s), Georgian houses and the Cutty Sark Tavern, originally the Union Tavern of 1804.